Beast (Benchley novel): Plot

-Returning to land, the group are oblivious to the fact that some of the squid's spawn have survived and due to overfishing will grow to adulthood unchallenged.
+Whip Darling’s vessel is lost, but the group survive on a floating piece of debris and are driven back to land by the current.
+However, they are oblivious to the fact that an abnormally large number of the squid's offspring have survived and, due to overfishing, will grow to adulthood unchallenged.

 Adaptation

 Beast was adapted into a TV movie called The Beast in 1996, starring William Petersen as Whip Dalton (name change from Darling).
 Aside from an altered ending with the squid being killed by an explosion instead of a whale, Marcus's character being female, Manning being unrelated to any of the squid's victims and only wanting it as an exhibit for an ocean park, Whip's teenaged daughter having a subplot, and the setting being changed from Bermuda to the Pacific Northwest, the film is regarded as very faithful to the source material.
 The film was well received and earned high ratings, both earning a nomination in the Daytime Emmy Awards and encouraging future adaptations of Benchley's other works, such as White Shark being adapted as Creature in 1998.